mecano-dn/mecano-dn.github.io/content/english/about/_index.md

 ### Our values

 In studying the mechanics of canon formation across times, languages and cultures, MECANO is inevitably concerned with the dynamics of inclusion and exclusion implied in knowledge transmission, which may in turn reflect broader societal or cultural tensions.
 Through our training and research programme, we aim to foster awareness of these dynamics and contribute to contemporary societal debates about inclusive education, cultural identity and diversity.
-We believe that in order to tackle such questions we also need to rise to the challenges of open debate and critical discussion ourselves, by creating a space where researchers from diFerent academic and cultural backgrounds can meet, regardless of nationality, ethnicity, gender or religion.
+We believe that in order to tackle such questions we also need to rise to the challenges of open debate and critical discussion ourselves, by creating a space where researchers from different academic and cultural backgrounds can meet, regardless of nationality, ethnicity, gender or religion.
 As political, societal and military developments around the globe may be an increasing source of concern, we hope that our engagement with the challenges of this project will